MoikeCheck/EMaC-tech-test/README.md

 - `/api`
   - GET - Returns a 200 and an `ok` message when the server is online

-  - GET `/api/recipes`  responds with a list of all recipes.Includes a query to exclude recipes that contain any ingredients provided by the user ingredients.
+  - GET `/api/recipes`  responds with a list of all recipes.
+Includes a query to exclude recipes that contain any ingredients provided by the user ingredients.

   - GET `/api/recipes/:id` - responds with a single recipe based on the id provided, for example: 'localhost:9090/api/recipes/recipe-111'

- - POST `/api/recipes` - posts a new recipe to the recipe data.
+ - POST `/api/recipes` - posts a new recipe to the recipes data and provides a new id to the recipe.

 ## Prerequisites